 Skwachàys Name & Logo

-The Skwachàys Lodge logo is derived from an original work created by Eric Parnell, A Haida artist living in Vancouver.
-The original work was created for the ‘Looking Forward, Looking Back’, that was a story catching project that looked at Vancouver’s Eastside through the eyes of Indigenous artists.
+The Skwachàys Lodge logo is derived from an original work created by Eric Parnell, a Haida artist living in Vancouver.
+The original work was created for “Looking Forward, Looking Back,” a story-catching project that looked at Vancouver’s Downtown Eastside through the eyes of Indigenous artists.

 Parnell chose to represent the idea with duplicate ravens looking inwards and facing each other.
 The ravens rest within a circle containing two human hands beneath a stylized sun, giving one a sense of holding the reflection in the light of these two views.